 - Pencil, chop stick or stuffing tool (these often come in your bag of Poly-Fil)

-- Polyester Fiber Fill (you don't need much for one – I show a big bag because I make a bunch of these to sell on Etsy)
+- Polyester Fiber Fill (you don't need much for one – I show a big bag because that's how I buy it)

 Cut The Sweater Arm (if possible)

 See if you can find an arm on the sweater with no stains, rips or holes.
 Cut it off so that it is a little longer than you want it as you will lose a little length when you fold each end inward and glue it.

 Find Some Orange Material And Cut It Into A Carrot Nose